gruntwork-io/docs/docs/2.0/docs/library/tutorials/deploying-your-first-gruntwork-module.md

 ```
 <!-- spell-checker: enable -->

-In this test, we first generate data so that the test run creates resources with unique names.
-Next, we create the Terraform `options`, which indicate the folder in which the Terraform module we want to test is located and sets the values that will be passed in for variables.
-Then, we set up a `terraform destroy` operation, which will always run regardless of the test status.
-Then, we run `terraform init` and `terraform apply` to create the resources.
-Finally, we validate that the name of the AWS Lambda function that was created matches the expected name.
+In this test, we first generate data to ensure that the test run creates resources with unique names.
+Next, we define the Terraform `options`, specifying the folder where the Terraform module is located and setting the values for the input variables.
+Then, we configure a `terraform destroy` operation, which will always run, regardless of the test status.
+We proceed by running `terraform init` and `terraform apply` to create the resources.
+Finally, we validate that the name of the AWS Lambda function created matches the expected name.

 ### Run the test

 Finally, run the test you wrote.
-From the `test` directory, run the following command:
+From the `test` directory, execute the following command:
 ```bash
 go test -v
 ```

-You should expect to see `--- PASS: TestLambdaCreated` in the final log lines of the output from the test.
+You should see `--- PASS: TestLambdaCreated` in the final log lines of the test output.

 ## What’s next

-Now that you’ve used a Gruntwork module to provision resources, consider how you would need to expand this usage to make the Lambda function available via a URL using an [AWS API Gateway HTTP API](/reference/modules/terraform-aws-lambda/api-gateway-proxy/).
-We refer to combining multiple modules into a single deliverable module as a [service](/2.0/docs/library/concepts/service-modules).
+Now that you’ve used a Gruntwork module to provision resources, consider how you might expand this usage to make the Lambda function accessible via a URL using an [AWS API Gateway HTTP API](/reference/modules/terraform-aws-lambda/api-gateway-proxy/).
+Combining multiple modules into a single deliverable module is referred to as a [service](/2.0/docs/library/concepts/service-modules).

-Finally, consider how else you might test your module.
-Are there additional success or failure cases you would want to add?
-To learn more about testing using Terratest, refer to the [official document](https://terratest.gruntwork.io/docs/getting-started/quick-start/).
+Finally, think about additional ways to test your module.
+Are there other success or failure scenarios you would want to include?
+To learn more about testing with Terratest, refer to the [official documentation](https://terratest.gruntwork.io/docs/getting-started/quick-start/).